 This page covers installing Rancher on an Amazon EKS cluster.
+You can also install Rancher through the AWS Marketplace.

 Creating an EKS Cluster for the Rancher Server